Get In Touch

 Most of us consume less than half of this.

-From familiar favorites to hidden gems, I’ve listed and arranged them in the order of highest fiber content to lowest.
-Enjoy!
+I’ve listed and arranged them in the order of highest fiber content to lowest, so let’s dive in:

 1. Tigernut